 Three years later, the team debuted a new red, white and blue color scheme and announced its current partnership with insurance company Northeast Delta Dental to secure the ballpark's naming rights for ten years.
 Highlights from that year include another Eastern League All-Star Game and the organization's second of two Eastern League championships.

-Fast forward to 2017, when the Fisher Cats announced the most ambitious stadium renovation in franchise history.
+Fast forward to 2017, when the Fisher Cats announced an ambitious stadium renovation.
 With team owner Art Solomon funding the million-dollar project, new additions to Delta Dental Stadium included: tiered seating in left field, a state-of-the-art live music stage, a Tiki Bar and a rock waterfall at the top of the main entrance stairs.
 The organization partnered with Market Square Architects, Fulcrum Associates and Stonemakers of Merrimack to complete the renovations.

 With a capacity of 6,500 and a record crowd of 8,903 - who witnessed MLB Hall of Famer John Smoltz make a rehab start for the Portland Sea Dogs on May 26, 2009 - to its name, Delta Dental Stadium is a premier regional hub for events of all types.